DarrenOfficial/DarrenOfficial/README.md

 - 🔭 I’m currently working on Melonhause.com
 - 🌴 I’m currently learning CCNA 200 - 301, CompTIA A+
-- 🚀 aight, serverless is good.
+- 🚀 I'm slow on everywhere else but email, cuz email notification works.
 - 💬 Ask me about Network deployment, and any server related stuff
 - 📫 How to reach me: [me [at] darrennathanael [dot] com](mailto:me@darrennathanael.com)
 - ⛄️ Pronouns: He/Him